jonmikeli/azureiotdevicesimulator5-dps/docs/Provisioning.md

 > NOTE
 >
-> Besides the DPS settings, the environment variables allow to configure the device Id.
+> With Symmetric Key authentication, besides the DPS settings, the environment variables allow to configure the `device Id`.
 The environment value will overwrite the value in the configuration file `devicesettings.json`.

 ## Simulator connection settings (device)
 If the provisioning process succeeds, it will create a device identity in the associated Azure IoT Hub.